-- Exercise not only for weight loss but also for detox.
+Exercise not only for weight loss but also for detox.
 We all know that exercise is healthy.
 It stimulates many systems in the body, and one of them is the lymphatic system.
 Cardio exercise helps move the lymph and in case there is a blockage, it can aid in unblocking it.
 And, as mentioned above, sweating while exercising will assist in detoxifying the body as well.

 - Sweat more.
-I wrote already about the dangers of aluminium-based anti-prespirants.
+I wrote already about the dangers of aluminum-based antiperspirants.
 Ditch those (why would you put aluminium on your body where it can penetrate beneath the skin’s surface?), and switch to a natural deodorant.
 It won’t stop you from sweating completely but it will take the stink out.
 Sweating is good!
 Sweating is the body’s way to purge what’s not needed, including the toxins.

 - Dry brush before shower or bath.
 Just like a massage, dry brushing assists your body in eliminating toxins via the lymphatic system.
 Adding a drop or two of essential oil such as the astringent Cypress can add the benefit of tightening the skin.

 - Detox your skincare.
 Use only clean skincare, avoid all unnecessary chemicals in beauty products such as parabens, phthalates, sulfates, fragrances, or heavy metals.

 - Get a massage.
 It will help to get rid of toxins accumulated under the skin via lymph passages and the pores in the skin.
 This includes regular gua sha massaging on your face (always remember to use a face oil with it to ensure the proper “slip”)

 - Exfoliate (gently) with salt or sugar scrubs.
 Gentle exfoliation helps to slough off upper layer of dead skin and to open up and clear the pores.

 - Regularly use masks with clay and/or activated charcoal to help draw out the dirt, grime, and toxins from the skin’s surface.

 - Be conscious of the air you breathe.
-Practice deep breathing and seek out places where air is clean and toxin free (I know it might be difficult) such as forests, green spaces, beaches.
+Practice deep breathing and seek out places where air is clean and toxin-free (I know it might be difficult) such as forests, green spaces, and beaches.
 Meditate and breathe.
 Your lungs will help you get rid of accumulated toxins.